banrovegrie/old-site/_pages/about.md

 > You can’t cross the sea merely by standing and staring at the water.

-As a research student, I am interested in Quantum Information, Programming Languages (formal methods) and Machine Learning (statistical).
-I also have broad interests in Computational Complexity (and algorithm design).
+As a research student, I am interested in quantum computing and information systems, programming languages and verification as well as algorithms and optimization.

 Contact Me
 ----------